 - Safety reporting.
 Reporting safety observations can easily feel like a fruitless extra task.
-How taking a picture of displaced traffic sign or missing safety equipment is ever going to make a difference?
+How taking a picture of a displaced traffic sign or missing safety equipment is ever going to make a difference?

 - Maintenance workers capturing sales leads.
-It’s not the maintenance people who are typically responsible of sales.
+It’s not the maintenance people who are typically responsible for sales.
 While they are at customer premises, could they report a renovation need?
 They might even estimate the potential work amount.

 5. Data access for clients

-A great way to build trust is to give an easy access to reports for clients.
+A great way to build trust is to give easy access to reports for clients.
 Shared dashboards show that you are making data-driven decisions and continuously improving.